SPTV (program)

-SPTV, also known as SP1 (first edition) and SP2 (second edition), is a Brazilian local television news program produced and shown by TV Globo São Paulo for its coverage area.
-It intersperses TV Globo's programming in its two editions dedicated to the standard called Praça TV, a time dedicated to local journalism generated by its broadcasters and affiliates, broadcast from Monday to Saturday, at 11:45 am and 7:10 pm.
-Its agenda consists of news, service provision, community campaigns, and daily information such as traffic and weather forecasts in the São Paulo Metropolitan Region.
+SPTV, also known as SP1 (first edition), SP2 (second edition) and SP3 (third edition; 1983-1989), is a Brazilian local television news program produced and broadcast by TV Globo São Paulo for its coverage area.
+It is interspersed with TV Globo's national programming in its two editions, dedicated to Praça TV, a block of local journalism produced by the network's broadcasters and affiliates, airing from Monday to Saturday, at 11:45 am and 7:10 pm.
+Its coverage includes news, public services, community campaigns, and daily information such as traffic conditions and weather forecasts in the São Paulo Metropolitan Region.

 History

-1983-1990
+1983–1990

-The first edition of SPTV debuted on January 3, 1983, replacing Jornal das Sete, and the second edition on July 2 of the same year, replacing the local block of Jornal Hoje.
-At the time, it was only ten minutes long, divided into three segments.
-During a short period, between 1987 and 1989, it had three editions.
+The first edition of SPTV debuted on January 3, 1983, replacing Globo Cor Especial (no. 2 timeslot), and the second edition on July 2 of the same year, replacing the local block of Jornal das Sete.
+At the time, each edition was only ten minutes long, divided into three segments.
+For a short period, between 1983 and 1989, it had three editions.